Hybrid Contact Lenses for Comfort and Versatility

 Because of the variety of hybrid contact lenses available, we recommend you speak with our team of eye doctors to determine the best option for you.
 For example, certain hybrid lenses are beneficial for those with keratoconus or irregular corneas, while others, like the UltraHealth FC by SynergEyes, is prescribed for patients with flat corneas — which could develop following eye surgery, such as RK or similar refractive surgery.

 A bit of trial and error will be required to discover what lens ultimately works for you.
-We will guide you through the available options to help you discover the most comfortable and suitable lens for your needs.Our practice serves patients from Trumbull, Southport, Norwalk, and Stamford, Connecticut and surrounding communities.
+We will guide you through the available options to help you discover the most comfortable and suitable lens for your needs.Our practice serves patients from Connecticut, with offices in Trumbull, Stamford, Southport, and Norwalk, as well as in New York, serving Mahopac, Mt.
+Kisco and surrounding communities.